MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/imagevariabledescriptorpreview_description.md

 # Windows.AI.MachineLearning.Preview.ImageVariableDescriptorPreview.Description

 ## -description
-Gets the desription of the image data.
+Gets the description of the image data.

 ## -property-value
 The description of the image data.